Advertisement

 2. Camp Nou (Barcelona, Catalonia, Spain)

-Over the years, the stadium has been refitted and upgraded to keep up with modern-day standards and is now one of the biggest stadiums in the world.
+Over the course of the history, the beautiful Colosseum has been refitted and upgraded to keep up with modern-day standards and is now one of the biggest stadiums in the world.
 However, behind all the facilities and other modernities, what the stadium stands for and what it has seen make it a no-brainer on this list.
+It's not just a stadium but a symbol of Barcelona city and the Catalonia region.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |